marcbaechinger/craft.js/readme.md

 ### Browse repository

-- Navigate your Browser to [http://localhost:3000/repo/](http://localhost:3000/repo/) to browse the JavaScript in the `stuff` directory (see installation instructions).
+- Navigate your Browser to [http://localhost:3000/repo/](http://localhost:3000/repo/) to browse the JavaScript in the `resources` directory (see installation instructions).
 - Browse to a JavaScript of your choice.
 - Show JavaScript and play with the `expand`, `mangle`, `squeeze`, `minimize`, `beautify` and `lint` options.
 The transformed JavaScript file is displayed accordingly.